Can opener: Rotating wheel

+Safety can opener

 A new style of the can opener emerged in the 1980s.
 Whereas most other openers remove the lid by cutting down through the lid from the top just inside the rim, removing the top and leaving the rim attached to the can, these use a roller and cutting wheel to cut through the outside seam of the can.
 The can is left with a relatively safe, non-jagged edge, and the top can be set back on top as a cover, although it does not provide a seal.
 The feed wheel teeth have a somewhat finer pitch than those of earlier designs and reside at the bottom of a V-shaped groove, which surrounds the rim on three sides at the point of action.

 Church key

-Church key initially referred to a simple hand-operated device for prying the cap (called a "crown cork" or "bottle cap") off a glass bottle; this kind of closure was invented in 1892.
-The first of these church key style openers was patented in Canada in 1900.
+The church key opener began as a simple hand-operated device for prying the cap off a glass bottle.
+Called a "crown cork" or "bottle cap", this kind of closure was invented in 1892.
+The first church key style openers was patented in Canada in 1900.

-The shape and design of some of these early "church key" opener's fulcrum hole resembled a large old key's dual-node keyring hole.
 In 1935, steel beer cans with flat tops appeared, and a device to pierce the lids was needed.
 The same opener was used for piercing those cans.
-Made from a single piece of pressed metal, with a sharp point at one end, it was devised by D. F. Sampson, for the American Can Company, who depicted operating instructions on the cans.
+Made from a single piece of pressed metal, with a sharp point at one end, it was devised by D. F. Sampson, and licensed by the American Can Company, which depicted operating instructions on the cans.
 The church key opener is still being produced, sometimes as part of another opener.
 For example, a "butterfly" opener is often a combination of the church key and a serrated-wheel opener.
-Beer and soda cans began in the mid-1960s to feature pop-tabs, which were rings attached to cans.
-These tabs eliminated the need for church keys to open the cans.
+Beer and soda cans began in the mid-1960s to feature pop-tabs, which eliminated the need to manually pierce the can.